fgr-17/nRF52840-blinky-freertos-template/README.md

 # blinky_freertos

-Firmware repo for nRF52840-DK using freeRTOS and arm gcc builder
+Firmware repo for nRF52840-DK using freeRTOS and arm gcc builder, based on the Nordic example.

 ### author: **fede** *(rouxfederico@gmail.com)*